dc25/davecompton.net/_posts/2020-04-10-using-visual-studio-code-inside-docker-to-edit-haskell.markdown

 # Notes

 Interactive debugging works after creating a launch.json file for your project.
 You can do this inside VScode by pressing Ctrl-Shift-d, and then following menus/prompts .
 Select "haskell-debug-adapter" in the pull down menu that appears.
 Initially, the test suite will be selected for debugging - to change this, replace "test/Spec.hs" in the "launch.json" file with "app/Main.hs" .

+Even after going through the above process, interactive debugging did not work very well.
+For example, stepping into code after hitting a breakpoint did not always work.